 • Obtain new insights and information about malware families and threat actors

-For more information on Intezer Analyze™ and how our unique Genetic Malware Analysis technology can help your organization accelerate its incident response time and reduce risk, please feel free to email email@example.com.
+For more information about how our Genetic Malware Analysis technology can help your organization automate its malware analysis and accelerate incident response, please contact email@example.com.